inastasi/Recommendation-system-Connecting-business-users-with-innovative-solutions/README.md

 employees for a proposed project.
-Based on characteristics of available datasets, which appeared in the process of Exploratory Data Analysis, after appropriate text preparation, we proposed several methods.
-Firstly, we applied Latent Dirlecht Allocation (LDA) method to represent project descriptions in form of topic probability and quantified similarity between projects and employees in terms of weights assigned to common words, appearing among representative topics’ words and descriptions of employees.
+Based on characteristics of available datasets, which appeared in the process of Exploratory Data Analysis, after appropriate text preparation, we proposed several methods.<br>Firstly, we applied Latent Dirlecht Allocation (LDA) method to represent project descriptions in form of topic probability and quantified similarity between projects and employees in terms of weights assigned to common words, appearing among representative topics’ words and descriptions of employees.
 Secondly, we